Need some Chinese learning activities for your kids ASAP? Here they are: 35+ EASIEST, low-prep activity ideas that you can do at home today!!!

 - Fun

-- Adaptable different ages and fluency levels
+- Adaptable to different ages and fluency levels

-If you need to take that important phone call or get some other work done, your child can work beside you with simple activities.
+These activities can jump-start Chinese learning or rebuild momentum if you’re in a slump.
+If you need to take that important phone call or do some other work, your child can work beside you with simple activities.

 Recommended supplies

-Most of activities can be done with supplies you have at home.
+Most of the activities can be done with supplies you have at home.
+In addition, just a few materials are convenient to keep on hand:

 - Dot stickers (Garage sale pups (left) and Avery labels (right)